lnicola/blog/content/mapping-my-walks-osrm-rust.md

 ## Importing the data

 If you recall from last time, our data points include a timestamp, the latitude and longitude, and an accuracy radius.
-We can define that as:
+We can define our point type as follows:

 ```rust
 pub struct Point {